Haven’t found what you need? Ask your question!

 D) We have MPG module in our offer too.
 This is the only way to connect jog wheel to our controller.
 You can buy just only CSMIO-MPG module or MPGKit (CSMIO module + handheld rotary encoder).

-Mach3 needs plugin which you will get with your order in the package (CD) or you can download it from our website (DOWNLOAD – CSMIO/IP-S – Release)
+Mach3 needs plugin which you can download it from our website (DOWNLOAD – CSMIO/IP-S – Release)

 In the CSMIO/IP-S controller there were some things to improve in previous versions, currently V2 version that was carefully tested is in sale and works without any bugs in many machines.
 Of course there always can be found something to improve.
 If we get information about some unforeseen problem our reaction is immediate and new version of Firmware can be downloaded from our website, it takes only 30 sec.

 Can I use other pendants with your MPG module?
 (Canada)

 Yes you can use other pendant.
 You will find all information and schemes in CSMIO-MPG User Manual.

 What is the difference between CSMIO/IP-A and CSMIO/IP-S controller?
 (Germany)

 CSMIO/IP-S and IP-A controllers are very similar, the main difference between them is that IP-A controls motor drives through +/-10V analog signal, and IP-S – through STEP/DIR signals.
 CSMIO/IP-A is targeted rather for older machines retrofitting, because most of old servodrives can be controlled only by +/-10V signal.
 For new applications IP-S is better choice, for example because of the possibility of mixing stepper and servo motors in one application.
 Most of modern servodrives can be controlled both +/-10V and STEP/DIR.